-Fever with night sweats Swollen lymph nodes
+Swollen lymph nodes

-Unexplained weight loss Coughing blood
+Coughing blood

-Weakness A cough that might be productive or non-productive
+A cough that might be productive or non-productive

 - 2. Mode of transmission.
 Tuberculosis is transmitted by inhaling aerosolized droplets from an infected person who is coughing or sneezing.
 The TB organism is sensitive to light and air and therefore dies quickly when exposed to either.
 Thus, this disease is rarely spread by indirect contact. - 3.
 Incubation period.
 Two (2) to twelve (12) weeks.
 The organism can be reactivated after a period of several years. - 4.
 Preventive measures.
 Utilize standard precautions, including respiratory protection.
 (NIOSH approved fit-tested N-95 respirator) Place non-rebreather mask on yourself first, then on the infectious person.
 Worker's skin should be cleaned with soap and water or waterless antimicrobial solution without delay.
 Decontaminate any equipment if necessary. - \ PPD tuberculosis skin testing (TST)/ or T-spot blood test following contact with suspects or employees who have confirmed active/communicable TB.
 Personnel participation is strongly recommended.
 Refer to TB Exposure Control Plan regarding "Follow-up for Exposure to Tuberculosis (TB)" for MPD personnel.